 In a warm room with a fan, plan for 1-3 days to defrost.
 The air between the container and the cardboard box stays cool and acts as insulation, so this packaging can take longer.
 The best thing to do to speed it up is to take the jug out of the cardboard box and put it into a hot water bath.
 This will speed the melting time to 1-2 hours.

 The good news is that this freezing and solidifying process doesn’t affect the quality of the olive oil one bit.
 It will just turn back into the same olive oil when it liquifies again.
+In fact, freezing olive oil can help extend the shelf life of the oil by minimizing oxidation (by minimizing the amount of oil that is coming into contact with air over time).

 If you have an Extra Virgin Olive Oil or an unfiltered oil, the microscopic olive particles floating in the oil can sometimes drop to the bottom of the container during the defrosting process.